Look Out for Amorous Alligator Lizards

 When to look?

 Because we have accumulated so many observations, we now know that the southern alligator lizard mating season can start as early as early February in the southern part of the range and continues into early June in the northern part of the range and at higher elevations.
 In Southern California, most of the breeding activity is between mid-March and late April.
 In dry years, mating activity starts earlier, but following better rain seasons, mating activity usually begins in mid to late March.
+In 2025, however, the season is quite delayed in Southern California, so people should keep looking through April and May.

 For the northern alligator lizard, we don’t see mating activity in the south-to-north and low-to-high elevation patterns that we see in the southern alligator lizard.
 Northern alligator lizards can be breeding on the same day in Santa Cruz, CA, and on Vancouver Island, British Columbia.
 Pairs are most commonly found between early April and early June.